gregorriegler/gregorriegler.github.io/_drafts/2023-01-10-solo-programming-considered-bad.md

-### When you notice some distraction ask for a break
+### When you notice someone being distracted offer a break

 ### Keep time for a retro
 You want to end a Mob Programming session with a retro.